 Because the COLA is calculated based on changes in a federal consumer price index, the size of the COLA depends largely on broad inflation levels determined by the government.
 For example, in 2009, beneficiaries received a generous COLA of 5.8%.
 But retirees learned a hard lesson in 2010 and 2011, when prices stagnated as a result of the recession.
 There was no COLA in either of those years.
-For 2012, the COLA came back at 3.6%; for 2013, the COLA was 1.7%, and for 2014, it is 1.5%.
+For 2012, the COLA came back at 3.6%, but dropped to less than 2% in the next few years.
+For 2015, it's 1.7%.
 The COLA for the following year is announced in October.COLA Isn't Just a Soft Drink

 Marriage brings couples an advantage when it comes to Social Security.
 Namely, one spouse can take what's called a spousal benefit, worth up to 50% of the other spouse's benefit.
 Put simply, if your benefit is worth $2,000 but your spouse's is only worth $500, your spouse can switch to a spousal benefit worth $1,000 -- bringing in $500 more in income per month.

 The calculation changes, however, if benefits are claimed before full retirement age.
 If you claim your spousal benefit before your full retirement age, you won't get the full 50%.
 If you take your own benefit early and then later switch to a spousal benefit, your spousal benefit will still be reduced.